What Viscosity Is Power Steering Fluid

 Next, use your gloves to prevent getting any fluids on your hands.
 Have someone help you by turning the wheel back and forth while you bleeder screw on top of the power steering pump.
 This will allow air bubbles to escape as new fluid enters the system.
 Once there are no more air bubbles coming out, tighten the bleeder screw and replace the power steering reservoir lid.

-See also How Much To Fix Electric Power Steering
+See also How Can I Stop A Power Steering Leak

 What are the consequences of not changing my power steering fluid?